 Add halved red potatoes and corn to the pot and allow them to cook until the potatoes are tender but not mushy (about 15 minutes).
 Then add sausages and allow them to cook for another 5 minutes.

-Add crab legs, lobster tails, mussels, clams, and shrimp.
-Cover the pot with a lid and allow everything to boil together for 10 minutes.
+Add crab legs and cook for 3 minutes.
+Then add lobster tails, mussels, clams, and shrimp.
+Cover the pot with a lid and allow everything to boil together for 5-7 minutes.
 (The mussels and clams will pop open once they are finished and the shrimp will be pink) Stir together, save 2 cups of the broth, then drain.

 Roll out newspaper or a large serving tray and place seafood on top.

 Pour sauce over the seafood and enjoy!
+Use any leftover sauce as a dip for the seafood.
 Serve with hot sauce (optional)